Udayraj123/OMRChecker/STN_INTEGRATION_GUIDE.md

    - Increase augmentation target: `--target-count 500`
    - Add more rotation/shift combinations

+4. **Wrong transformation type**: Using affine when translation-only is better (or vice versa)
+   - If you only have positional shifts, try `--transformation-type translation_only`
+   - If you have rotation/scaling, ensure you're using affine
+   - Use `--compare-stn-types` to benchmark both on your data

 ### High Inference Overhead

 **Symptom**: STN adds >20ms overhead

 **Solutions**:
+- Switch to translation-only STN (10-20% faster): `--transformation-type translation_only`
 - Use GPU inference: `device="cuda"`
 - Reduce input size (trade accuracy for speed)
 - Use quantized STN model (INT8 precision)